nus-cs2103-AY2021S2/ip/docs/README.md

 ## Features

 #### Addition of Todo's, Events and Deadlines
-Add a new task of either type todo (has no associated time), events or deadlines (both of which has an associated time with them).
+Add a new task of either type todo (has no associated date), events or deadlines (both of which has an associated date with them).

 ##### Marking items as Done
 After a certain task is done, just mark it as done!